joomla-extensions/weblinks/README.md

 Install the last release of [com_patchtester](https://github.com/joomla-extensions/patchtester/releases/latest) into your Joomla (weblinks is supported since Version 3.0.0 Alpha 2).
 Log into your site's administrator section, go to the Patch Tester Component Options (Components -> Patch Tester -> Options) Switch the `GitHub Repository` to `Joomla Weblinks Package`.
 For this you have to fill the field  `GitHub Project Owner` with `joomla-extensions` and the field `GitHub Project Repository` with `weblinks`.
-Click `Save & Close` and hit the `Fetch Data` Button to the the lastest pull requests Click `Apply Patch` to apply the proposed changes from the pull request.
+Click `Save & Close` and hit the `Fetch Data` Button to the the latest pull requests Click `Apply Patch` to apply the proposed changes from the pull request.
 Click `Revert Patch` to revert an applied patch.